Visiting Seattle - Top Tips from a Local

 Like any big city, hotels abound and often aren’t cheap.

-- Less mainstream alternatives are the art deco Deca (re-opening soon after renovations), near the University of Washington, the Edgewater Hotel, north of town right on the water (yes, the Beatles fished from their window).
+Less mainstream alternatives are the art deco Graduate (formerly called The Deca), near the University of Washington, the Edgewater Hotel, north of town right on the water (yes, the Beatles fished from their window).

 I certainly don’t claim to be a “foodie” but I can get you started.